-Wendy is a forager by nature and loves to discover traditional uses of natural resources.
+Harakeke (flax) and other natural New Zealand fibres are my main inspiration.
+I am a forager by nature and love to discover traditional uses of natural resources.

 "I love working with NZ natural resources and have learned to greatly enjoy gathering and preparing them, using both traditional and contemporary techniques".

 I grow my her own special weaving flax in a sprayfree, organic flax pa (plantation) in Whangarei.
 Processing is all done by hand, strips are softened using Pounamu (NZ greenstone), then hot boiled and sometimes coloured with commercial dyes.